 Dame Sally Coates

-Westminster University is committed to providing access to education for people from every background.
-This is at the heart of the purpose and mission of the institution as stated in the 2018 – 2023 strategic plan.
-Westminster also has a strong track record as a leader in the field of prison-university partnerships.
-There are currently four existing partnerships which bring Westminster students and prisoner students together in a range of learning initiatives.
-These partnerships are embedded and growing, and at the start of a 3-year funding relationship with the Quinton Hogg Trust.
-This sector-leading position makes the University of Westminster an ideal institution to lead our current initiative seeking to broaden access to higher education for current and former prisoners.
+Our university partners are committed to providing access to education for people from every background, and most of them also have a strong track record as leaders in the field of prison-university partnerships.
+This sector-leading position makes our partner universities ideal institutions to lead our current initiative seeking to broaden access to higher education for current and former prisoners.

-Westminster’s commitment to inclusive education is clear through their policy on admissions for people with convictions.
-The policy is open and accessible and was developed alongside organisations working to support prisoner education.
-This has allowed students from all backgrounds (including recently released and currently serving prisoners) to study for their futures at Westminster.
+Each has made a commitment to inclusive education which is clear through their policy on admissions for people with convictions.
+The policies are open and accessible and have been developed alongside organisations working to support prisoner education.
+This allows students from all backgrounds (including recently released and currently serving prisoners) to study for their futures in a supportive academic environment.